whatisnuclear/website/index.md

 ### What is nuclear energy?

-Nuclear energy involves splitting or combining atoms to produce useful energy.
-Everything around you is made up of atoms.
-In the late 1930s, it was discovered that some particularly large atoms can split in two (or *fission*), releasing a shockingly large amount of energy.
-When these atoms are arranged properly in a machine, one splitting atom can cause nearby ones to split, creating a chain reaction.
-Such a machine is called a *nuclear reactor*, and can convert the nuclear energy into electricity, shaft horsepower (for marine propulsion, etc.), building heating, desalinated water, and lots of other things useful to civilization.
+Everything around you is made of atoms.
+In the late 1930s, we discovered that the centers (or nuclei) of some particularly large atoms found in nature can split in two (or *fission*), releasing a shockingly large amount of energy in the form of heat.
+Because it emerges from the atomic nucleus, we call this *nuclear energy*.

+When atoms are arranged properly in a machine, each splitting nucleus can induce its neighbors to split, creating a controlled chain reaction.
+Such a machine is called a *nuclear reactor*, and can convert the nuclear energy into electricity, shaft horsepower (for marine propulsion, etc.), building heating, desalinated water, hydrogen, and/or many other things useful to civilization.
 Today, nuclear power plants worldwide produce around 400 GW of electricity, enough to power 400 million average households.

 Nuclear energy is controversial due to concerns about radiation.
 Public support varies geographically, but nuclear is generally among the least popular forms of energy.